 these two countries.
 We must be confident that these wishes of our beloved Guardian will certainly materialize in the future, as soon as circumstances permit.

-17. More than quadruple the number of the National Spiritual Assemblies This objective was particularly close to the Guardian’s heart because he had repeatedly stated that National Assemblies were pillars sustaining the dome which was the Universal House of Justice.
+17. More than quadruple the number of the National Spiritual Assemblies.
+This objective was particularly close to the Guardian’s heart because he had repeatedly stated that National Assemblies were pillars sustaining the dome which was the Universal House of Justice.
 The greater their number, the more secure would be the final unit crowning the edifice of the Administrative Order.
 At the close of the Ten-Year Plan, fifty-six National Spiritual Assemblies had been established, a result which outstripped the goal.

 18. Multiply sevenfold the number of the National Ḥaẓíratu’l-Quds and their establishment in the capital cities of the chief sovereign states and in the chief cities of the principal dependencies of the planet: twenty-one in America, fifteen in Europe, nine in Asia, three in Africa, and one in New Zealand.
 By the end of the Plan, forty-nine new buildings had been acquired to serve as National Ḥaẓíratu’l-Quds.